olivierlh/criticalmassapplication/README.md

 I would like to focus on developing, either web or software, for the moment I think that’s what I'm best at and that's what I love the best.
 I would like to upgrade my abilities to create great codes that will age well.

 ## Code Challenge

+The Code Challenge is in the folder /Code Challenge.

 For the function that removes all instances of a specified topping.
 I have no choice to go through the array.
 I can't let one element of the array because it can be the one I want to remove.
 Since the function "filter" in O(n), then, in all cases my function will be in big Theta(n).